divyaathiyarath/backend/modules/sample/sampleController.md

-// This files act as a controller for sample.
+# This files act as a controller for sample.

-// Here we are dealing only with the inputs from the routes and output to the routes.
+# This file only manages input from routes and outputs to the routes.

-// We are not handling any DB queries here.
+# This file will not handle any DB queries.